Give your AI agent a private podcast feed.

 Absolutely.
 Superlore requires no migration — just sign up and start generating episodes on any topic.
 If you have documents you previously used with NotebookLM, you can upload them to Superlore as well.

-What are Superlore learning paths and how do they compare to NotebookLM notebooks?
+What are Superlore courses and how do they compare to NotebookLM notebooks?

 NotebookLM Alternativevs ElevenLabsvs WondercraftBest AI Podcast GeneratorsText to PodcastBlog